As a church we have committed to take action in response to the climate emergency.

 – We observe the Season of Creation as a church and regularly encourage reflection, prayer, thought and action on environmental sustainability issues

-– We support Soulscape in their climate action project CARE at local secondary schools.
+– We have supported Soulscape in their climate action project CARE at local secondary schools.

-– We held an online Climate Emergency workshop in summer 2020 and we are gathering together a standing Climate Emergency Action Group.
+– We held an online Climate Emergency workshop in summer 2020 and we have a Climate Action Group.
 Read more…

 Our Parochial Church Council has made the following statement of commitment.

 We acknowledge that we are in a climate emergency and we agree to take serious steps to respond in the following ways: